ta4j/ta4j-wiki/Analysis-Criteria-and-Risk-Metrics.md

 AnalysisCriterion restored = AnalysisCriterion.fromJson(json);
 ```

-See [Serialization and Named Shorthand](Serialization-and-Named-Shorthand.md) for the supported aliases and custom registry extension points.
+See [Serialization and Named Shorthand](Serialization-and-Named-Shorthand.md) for the supported aliases and custom registry extension points in that PR.

 ## Windowed Criterion Evaluation